 Volkswagen up! review - Interior, design and technology

-The Volkswagen Up is surprisingly sophisticated for a such a small car
+The Volkswagen up! is surprisingly sophisticated for a such a small car

 At the front you’ll spot the deeper front bumper with chunky black trim inserts, plus the addition of LED running lights that are set into the existing headlamp units.
-Move around to the rear of the car and you’ll discover the subtly redesigned tail-lamps that sit either side of the glass-clad tailgate that is a visual trademark of the Up.
+Move around to the rear of the car and you’ll discover the subtly redesigned tail-lamps that sit either side of the glass-clad tailgate that is a visual trademark of the up!.

 In addition, VW has introduced some customisation upgrades, allowing buyers to choose from a variety of bold dashboard finishes that contrast with the body-coloured trim inserts on the doors.
 In all other respects, the interior is identical to the old car’s, which means you get classy materials and solid build quality.

 Sat-nav, stereo and infotainment

 The up! uses a smartphone app to deliver sat-nav, as there’s no integrated unit available.
 You dock your smartphone in a cradle on top of the dash, while the free Maps+More app gives you access to sat-nav – which features traffic updates – and VW’s Think Blue Trainer to give you eco coaching on the move.
-As well as the narrow five-inch colour screen between the dials, the standard DAB and Bluetooth can be controlled through the app on your phone.
+The system isn’t perfect, though.
+The app can often work slowly, and we found it didn’t respond well to destination entry.

-The up! beats also gets an upgraded 300w stereo with seven speakers, including a subwoofer in the boot and a digital sound processor.
+The up!
+Beats also gets an upgraded 300w stereo with seven speakers, including a subwoofer in the boot and a digital sound processor.
 It’s a punchy system for a city car.
 This model also gets a choice of black or red finishes for its alloy wheel centre caps, door mirrors and bold body decals to mark it out from the rest of the range.

 In this review